irinamihai150/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+variable Y has not been defined and variable x has global scope so it can be used in f1 function

 ## Question 3